gerardtorrats/gerardtorratsespinosa.github.io/content/research/2025-demography-crime/index.md

 ---
-title: "The fall of violence and the reconfiguration of urban neighborhoods"
+title: "The Fall of Violence and the Reconfiguration of Urban Neighborhoods"
 Journal: "Demography"
 YearCoauthors: "2025 (with Patrick Sharkey)"
 id: research